vijaykrishnavanshi/indorse-backend/README.md

 ## Documentation

 Docs reside in ./docs folder.
-You can either host them or view them in your browser.
+You can either host them or view index.html in your browser.